-The City of Elk Grove has prepared both an updated Municipal Service Review and Engineers Report, specific to the service issues related to the proposed detachment.
-After detachment, during the transition period, the City will establish a new, citywide Lighting Maintenance District No. 1.
-This District will allow the City to continue to levy the direct assessment charges previously authorized under CSA 1.
-The city proposes to form the District under the Benefit Assessment Act of 1982 (Gov. Code 54703, et seq.)
-Under the 1982 Act, an annual engineer's report and public hearing are not required.
-The City Council must still approve the rates on an annual basis by resolution.
-The City already has a 1982 Act District for road maintenance, and they are familiar with the procedural requirements.
+The City of Citrus Heights has prepared both an updated Municipal Service Review and an Engineers Report, specific to the service issues related to the proposed detachment.
+After detachment, during the transition period, the City will establish a new, Citrus Heights Lighting District.
+This District will allow the City to continue to levy the direct assessment charges previously authorized under CSA No. 1.
+The City proposes to form the District under the Landscaping and Lighting Act of 1972, Part 2 of Division 15 of the California Streets and Highway Code (22500, et seq.)
+The City Council must approve the rates on an annual basis by resolution.
 Staff has no objection to this proposal.

-The City will hold a public hearing on the matter of transferring the assessment and maintenance responsibility from CSA 1 to the City.
+The City will hold a public hearing on the matter of transferring the assessment and maintenance responsibility from CSA No. 1 to the City.
 Following consideration of all public comments and written protests after the conclusion of the Public Hearing, the City Council will determine if a majority protest exists and may order amendments to the Engineer's Report or confirm the Report as submitted.